inbravo/travel/june-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190603_163717.jpg)

 ##  Gurudwara Pathar Sahib
-*	The famous India Army maintained Sikh temple, running Langar the all year
+*	The famous India Army maintained Sikh temple, running langar (food from guru) the all year
 *	The legend of this Sikh temple is that the first Sikh guru Guru Nanak Dev was mediating here
 *   A daemon threw a big boulder down a hill towards the guru. and the rock turned into wax
 *	There is an impression of the guru's back on the rock.
 Folk tales aside, this is a very calm place

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190605_110352.jpg)

-*	After spending around an hour there and eating delecious guru prasad (food), started towards Leh
+*	After spending around an hour there and eating delecious guru prasad (langar), started towards Leh
 *	The road to Leh is so beautiful and smooth.
 You can speed at full throttle on such an amazing road

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190605_104255.jpg)